Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/types.rst

 - character types - *integral* types which main purpose is storing text.
 - floating-point types - capable of storing real numbers with fractional and/or exponential part, with limited accuracy.

+.. admonition:: definition
+  :class: definition

+  **Integral** types are :cch:`bool`, integer, character and (if any) implementation-defined extended integer types.

 The type :cch:`bool`
 ====================